infoaed/kryptogramm/README.md

 * Transparency of human readable/editable Python 300-liner
 * Get to understand better how Internet voting works

 Election servers also limit verification by three attempts per ballot.
-By using the tool you get full control of the democratic process, you can audit every part of it and make it fit your personal preferences or requirements of digital democracy.
-Currently that kind of hands on auditing is possible only for very limited parts of the election process.
+By using the tool you can control and audit your voting process and make it fit your personal preferences or requirements of digital democracy.
+Currently that kind of hands on auditing is possible only for very limited parts of the processes.

 See the details about [vote verification](https://www.valimised.ee/en/internet-voting/guidelines/checking-i-vote) on Estonian electoral commission [web page](https://www.valimised.ee/en/internet-voting/documents-about-internet-voting) (documentation mostly in Estonian) or check out source code of the [official verification tool](https://github.com/vvk-ehk/ivotingverification).